maduwanthasl/maduwanthasl.github.io/_pages/about.md

 **University of Moratuwa**
 *Robotic Design and Competition Module*
 **Jul 2024 – Dec 2024**
-Mentored students in robotics design and competition strategies, providing hands-on guidance in robotic system development.
+- Mentored students in **robotics design and competition strategies**, providing hands-on guidance in robotic system development.

 ### **Research Intern**
 **Singapore University of Technology and Design (SUTD) – Digital Manufacturing and Design Centre (DManD)**
-**(Dates TBD)**
+**Dec 2024 – Jun 2025**
-Conducted research in **4D printing, additive manufacturing, and robotics**, contributing to innovative advancements in digital manufacturing.
+- Conducted research in **4D printing, additive manufacturing, and robotics**, contributing to innovative advancements in **digital manufacturing**.

 ## 🎨 Other Experience

 ### **UI Designer**
 **Freelancer.com**
 **Jan 2021 – Aug 2021**
-Worked as a freelance UI designer, creating user interfaces and experiences for various clients.
+- Worked as a **freelance UI designer**, creating user interfaces and experiences for various clients.

 ### **UI Designer**
 **Desawana Music (Pvt) Ltd**
 **Aug 2021 – Sep 2022**
-Designed and developed the **Desawana Music** website, ensuring a seamless and engaging user experience.
+- Designed and developed the **Desawana Music** website, ensuring a seamless and engaging **user experience**.